WestCoastJitterbugsOrg/calendar/client/README.md

 To serve the wordpress site, run `wp server --path=wp-plugin`

-If you run a wordpress server locally through something like VVV, run `yarn build` in the client directory.
+Go to http://localhost:8080/wp-admin and sign in using "admin" as both user and password.

+## Production plugin deployment
 If you want to deploy it to https://wcj.se, run `yarn build:prod`.

 In the wp-content/plugins directory of you wordpress install, create a new directory named wcj-calendar.
 Copy wcj-calendar.php and client/build to it.